AkhilaVulluri/Vehicle-Dynamics/README.md

 ---

 ## 🔍 About
-I’m Akhila, with 3+ years of experience in the Automotive Industry (Vehicle Dynamics & Fuel Economy Testing).
+I'm **Akhila**, an Automotive Engineer with 3+ years of experience in **Vehicle Dynamics, EV/HEV Simulation, Fuel Economy Modeling, and Coast-Down Testing**.

-This repo is part of my journey to share knowledge, document learning, and build a strong GitHub portfolio.
+This repository is part of my journey to:
+- Share engineering knowledge
+- Document continuous learning
+- Build a strong public technical portfolio
+- Help others understand vehicle dynamics in a simple, visual way

+Each article connects **theoretical concepts** with **real automotive applications**.
 ---

 ## 🛠️ How to Use